osrf/gazebo_tutorials/wide_angle_camera/tutorial.md

     cd build
     ~~~

-1. Create symlink to a UI file used by a plugin
+1. Create a symlink to the UI file used by a plugin

     ~~~
     ln -s ../mainwindow.ui mainwindow.ui